amirreza-rashidi/Google-Dino-Game/README.md

-# 🦖 Dino Game - Java Swing
+#  Bird Game - Java Swing

-🎮 A simple Dino runner game built with Java and Swing.
+🎮 A simple Bird flyer game built with Java and Swing.
 🏃‍♂️ Inspired by the offline Google Chrome Dinosaur Game.

 ---